Macs For Seniors For Dummies Cheat Sheet

 Actually, the tips in the following list are worth following whether you’re a junior, a senior, a Mac user, or a PC person.
 The Internet is full of wondrous sites, but it’s also full of unsavory characters you need to guard against.
 Use the tips here as a guideline to things you should never do and use your own common sense as well.

-Never include personal information in an Internet forum, a discussion group, or newsgroup message.
+Never include personal information in an Internet forum, discussion group, or newsgroup message.

 Never use the same password for all your electronic business.

-Never divulge personal information to others over an iChat or instant message connection.
+Never divulge personal information to others over an instant message connection.

-Never use your MacBook on the road without turning on your Lion firewall.
+Never use your MacBook on the road without turning on your El Capitan firewall.

 Never buy from an online store that doesn’t offer a secure, encrypted connection when you’re prompted for your personal information and credit card number.